netsil/app-demo/README.md

 ```
 ./run-webservers.sh apache
 ```
-This will run a docker container in the background with container name `apache_app`
+This will run a docker container in the background with container name `apache-app`

 Next, before running the haproxy webserver, you must first give it the host and port (8081 by default) of the apache server itself.
 You can also specify a port for haproxy to listen on (8082 by default), though in this current setup, no applications talk to haproxy: